 Tapjoy conforms to both Google and Apple’s terms of service when it comes to tracking users for advertising purposes.
 Apple and Google have different ways of handling advertising IDs on their devices. iOS devices use Advertising Identifier, while Android uses the Google Advertiser ID.

 When I submit my app to the Apple App Store Apple asks me if my app uses the Advertising Identifier (IDFA).
 How does Tapjoy use IDFA?

+As a bit of background, IDFA allows publishers to know that a specific device is looking at an advertisement, and empowers publishers to deliver more targeted ads to that user.
+The tracking is anonymous, and does not provide the advertiser any personal identifying information.
 As you can see in the screen below the submission process includes check boxes to indicate whether their app will use IDFA in order to:

 They also confirm that if you use third-party SDKs in your code, you are responsible for the behavior of that code.

 Our SDK collects IDFA and strictly uses it for tracking conversions of the advertisements we serve, and our use of IDFA is in line with all three options in the submission process.
 In addition, Tapjoy’s SDK adheres to a user’s Limited Ad Tracking setting.

 If you are a developer who is using Tapjoy SDK to monetize your app, check option #1.